wirl-ice/iceberg-beacon-track-database-tools/README.md

 ## **Dependencies**

 * python 3
-* pandas, numpy, geopandas>=1.0, matplotlib, seaborn, cartopy, xlrd, openpyxl, odfpy
+* pandas, numpy, geopandas>=1.0, matplotlib, seaborn, cartopy, openpyxl, odfpy

 ## Installation
 Dependencies can be installed using conda and the environment.yml file as follows: